-I was not aware of it at the time, but I wanted to bring some union into my family and to do that I had to cut the cord from my mother’s way of doing things and to bring more forgiveness and collaboration into it.
-I can tell you it was not easy, because my mother didn’t let me go without an emotional fight.
-She already felt that she was losing me to a non-Jewish man and to a life in Europe.
-On top of it an official meeting had taken place with the Dutch family on the week of our marriage.
-All of those unions happened on our traditional Yemenite wedding (it is my tribal origin) and it was a great success.
+I was not aware of it at the time, but I wanted to bring some union into my family, and to do that I had to cut the cord from my mother’s way of doing things and to bring more forgiveness and collaboration into it.
+I can tell you it was not easy because my mother didn’t let me go without an emotional fight.
+She already felt that she was losing me to a non-Jewish man and to live in Europe.
+On top of it, an official meeting had taken place with the Dutch family on the week of our marriage.
+All of those unions happened at our traditional Yemenite wedding (it is my tribal origin) and it was a great success.

 Back in Holland, however, I collapsed and cried for three months every time the wedding was mentioned.

-Being aware of the moment we are captured by fear and doubt is the only way to change it into empowerment and into love (state of being that is the opposite of fear).
+Being aware of the moment we are captured by fear and doubt is the only way to change it into empowerment and into love (a state of being that is the opposite of fear).

 In my tale of Sheba, the demon Amout is the force that makes situations deformed, breaks the balance and delays progress.
 We all carry Amout in ourselves.

-I believe that all ugliness, obsession, hate and violence is stemmed in fear.
-I believe of making fear recognizable in our life through play and I do it with what I love the most in the world: stories, music, colors, song & dance.
+I believe that all ugliness, obsession, hate, and violence is stemmed from fear.
+I believe in making fear recognizable in our life through play and I do it with what I love the most in the world: stories, music, colors, song & dance.